Achievable logoAchievable logo

 yy=mx+b=2x+1

-Sometimes the equation for a line is mixed up so that the y value is not alone.
-Simply rearrange the equation such that the y value is alone on the left side of the equation.
-Then you can easily figure out the slope and y-intercept.
+Sometimes the equation of a line is written so that y is not by itself.
+In that case, rearrange the equation so that y is alone on the left side.
+Then you can read the slope and y-intercept directly.

 Let’s simplify it: